liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-indexing-framework/03-searching.markdown

 [TOC levels=1-4]

 The heart of searching for your model entity documents is querying for what you indexed.
-To do this, contribute search terms to the @product@ search query.
+To do this, contribute search terms to the @sharepoint@ search query.

 The extension points (i.e., the interfaces to implement) on this page are provided by the `com.liferay.portal.search.spi` bundle.

-Here's the Gradle dependency for @product@ 7.2.0 GA1:
+Here's the Gradle dependency for @sharepoint@ 7.2.0 GA1:

 ```groovy
 dependencies {